Particular/docs.particular.net/samples/errorhandling/sample.md

 - nservicebus/recoverability
 ---

 include: recoverability-rename

 Run the sample **without debugging**.

-The message handler in both endpoints is set to throw an exception.
+The message handler in both endpoints is set to throw an exception, causing the handled message to end up in the error queue.
+The portable Particular Service Platform will list the messages arriving in the error queue.

+include: platformlauncher-windows-required

 snippet: handler